About

 How I work

-I work best on problems where strong engineering judgment creates compounding leverage.
-That usually means moving between architecture, backend systems, product constraints, and implementation details without losing sight of the outcome.
+I work best on problems where engineering judgment creates compounding leverage.
+That usually means moving between agent behavior, backend systems, product constraints, and implementation details without losing sight of the outcome.

 Toolbox